7Cedars/loyalty-program-next/README.md

     - [ ]  When seeing token ID + token address + loyalty prgram address -> redeem token.
       - [ ] show green notification when succeful
       - [ ]  red if error returned.
+- [ ]  Develop ui elements
+  - [x]  implement different colours button
+  - [ ]  implement different colours notification
 - [ ]  Develop / fix data flow.
-  - [ ]  The only thing that does not quite work, is loading data through custom hooks.
+  - [ ]  Fix loading data through custom hooks: only loads at reloading window..
-  - [ ]  This is a bug I need to sit on a bit, will take a bit of time.
+  - [ ]  When address is changed in metamask does not update app.
+Fix.
 - [ ]  When all this is done: Start building customer side of app!
   - [ ]  Follow as much as possible pages I already created.
   - [ ]  Copy complete layout and flow of app.
   - [ ]  This should be a lot easier an faster.
+- [ ]  Deploy on Vercel
+- [ ]  Deploy on test net
+  - [ ]  First on branched Sepolia network in Foundry.
+  - [ ]  Then Sepolia.

 ## Yarn / NEXT